abhishekarya1/Hash-Define-myNotes/content/devops/git.md

 $ git revert <hash>
 ```

 Revert will add a "revert commit" that will show in commit history that we've reverted to a previous version.
-Reset adds no such commit.
+Reset adds no such commit (it _rewrites_ the history).

 ### Remote
 Remote is nothing but a repository that's not on our system.
 We can specify which branch of remote we should push to, etc...